 Aerial navigation, cross-country flying, medical factors, and safety of flight.
 Course requirements include the successful completion of the FAA Private Pilot Written Exam.
-Second semester, two hours.
+Second semester and summer, two hours.
 Prerequisite: Av 101.

 Av 105-Solo Flight.
 (Flight Fee \$3000.00) This Solo Flight course is the first of two courses required to obtain Private Pilot Certificate.
 Ground instruction and flight training as necessary to gain knowledge and proficiency to make solo flights.
 Approximately eighteen hours of dual instruction and two and one-half hours of supervised solo flight.
-Both semesters, one hour.
+Both semesters and summer, one hour.
 Prerequisite: FAA Third-Class Medical Certificate.

 Av 106-Private Pilot.
 (Flight Fee \$3500.00) This Private Pilot training is to complete requirements to obtain a Private Pilot Certificate.
-Training includes night flights, crosscountry flights, and instrument training to meet FAA requirements.
-Twenty hours of flight instruction, seven and one-half hours of solo flight, and ground instruction as necessary.
-Both semesters, one hour.
-Prerequisite: FAA Third-Class Medical Certificate and Av 105 or equivalent flight time.
+Training includes night flights, cross-country flights, and instrument training to meet FAA requirements.
+Twenty hours of flight instruction, five hours of solo flight, and ground instruction as necessary.
+Both semesters and summer, one hour.
+Prerequisite: FAA Third-Class Medical Certificate and equivalent flight time or Av 105.
 Requisite: Av 102.